 Tourists rarely visit the northern suburb of Kifissia, but it’s nice to escape busy downtown for the residential area with elegant, tree-lined streets.
 Do some shopping and have lunch or coffee at Nice n Easy, an organic bistro, or Il Salumaio Di Atene, a neighborhood Italian restaurant.
 Families will have fun at the small Goulandris Natural History Museum, which has a great outdoor café.

 Monastiraki.
 This area in the center of Athens is a guidebook mainstay because of its flea market, but there are much nicer neighborhoods nearby: Plaka and Anafiotika (below the Acropolis rock) are charmingly historic, and Thisseio, Kerameikos, and Gazi reflect Athens’ newer, cooler side.

 The Numismatic Museum.
 This city-center museum has around 500,000 pieces in its collection, with the oldest dating to the fourteenth century B.C.
-It’s in a beautifully maintained nineteenth-century home where the archaeologist Heinrich Schliemann lived; he’s known for excavating the nearby ancient city of Mycenae, a world capital from the fifteenth to the twelfth century B.C.
+It’s in a beautifully maintained 19th-century home where the archaeologist Heinrich Schliemann lived; he’s known for excavating the nearby ancient city of Mycenae, a world capital from the 15th to the 12th century B.C.